Tetragonula carbonaria: Genetic relatedness within colonies

 The workers tend to be the progeny of a singly mated queen.
-The colonies are predominantly haploid males which arose from queen-laid eggs.
+The drones are predominantly haploid males which arose from queen-laid eggs.
 Mating frequency is a central factor in kin selection arguments.
 Some cases are seen of diploid males, which are generally sterile and are considered to have a very low fitness.
 Diploid males tend to have a cost to the colony because diploidy can result in a reduced proportion of workers able to perform their tasks, which is pivotal to the colony’s survival.
 In some extreme cases, workers have been reported to kill a queen producing diploid males, to help the future success of the colony.

 Worker-queen conflict

 When workers do lay eggs, direct conflict tends to occur within the colony between the queen and the workers over the source of male eggs.
 Queen-worker conflict is found in cell provisioning and the oviposition process of most stingless bee species.
 This conflict is usually very elaborate, and very apparent, but tends to not involve acts of aggression, which other species of stingless bees have been known to perform.
 Although worker oviposition is known to be controlled by worker policing, it can sometimes be controlled through queen dominance/policing.
 This is where the queen patrols the area where new brood cells are being produced, being able to have a hands-on policing which tends to be quite effective.